-Use this section to report material failures only if "Item Involved in accident" (PART C, Question 3) is "Pipe" (whether "Pipe Body" or "Pipe Seam"), "Weld", or "Tank/Vessel".
+Use this section to report material failures only if "Item Involved in accident" (PART C, Question 3) is "Pipe" (whether "Pipe Body" or "Pipe Seam") or "Weld."
 Indicate how the sub-cause was determined or if the sub-cause is still being investigated.